acdh-oeaw/Teaching_CBS4DH/lectures/command_1.md

 For example: `ls -F exercise-data`

 * Options are also called flags or switches
-* In some cases, options can be express in a longer form, with a double hyphen (`--`)
+* In some cases, options can be expressed in a longer form, with a double hyphen (`--`)
 * You can also combine options together (e.g., `ls -l -h` or `ls -lh`)
 * Some options require an argument immediately after them
 * In general, options are case-sensitive (`ls -s` is different from `ls -S`)